 The Max A. Goldstein Award honors the founder of Central Institute for the Deaf (CID) and is presented annually to the graduating student who best demonstrates a special combination of outstanding academic achievement and professional promise.
 It is the highest honor awarded to a graduate student in PACS.
 No application is required; all eligible students are considered annually.
 One award of $1000 is available each year.

-The Antoinette Frances Dames Award is presented annually to one or more graduating MSDE students who have demonstrated outstanding scholarship in teaching children who are deaf or hard of hearing.
+The Antoinette Frances Dames Award is presented annually to one graduating MSDE student who has demonstrated outstanding scholarship in teaching children who are deaf or hard of hearing.
 This award is made possible through a generous endowment at Washington University in St. Louis.
 No application is required; all eligible students are considered annually.
-One award of $3000 is available each year.
+One award is available each year (typically $3000-$4000).

 GSA positions are available to enrolled AuD students.
 Assignments are made on a semester basis (fall, spring, summer), with the total time commitment ranging from 30-50 hours per semester.
 Funding ranges from $1600-3200 per semester.
 Eligible students are notified and may apply for this opportunity near the end of the fall semester of their first and second years of study.
 (Additional TA opportunities may also be available in other university departments.)

 PhD students are supported by an annual stipend to defray living expenses.
 Stipend amounts are generally aligned with published NIH NRSA stipend levels and may be funded by PACS or grant funding.
 No application is required and students are notified of stipend details at the time an admission offer is made.